 Elderberry 'Black Lace'

-Fothergilla major 'Mount Airy' 3' -5' Deciduous Shrub.
+Fothergilla major Fothergilla 'Mount Airy' 3-5' Deciduous shrub.
 Native to the southeastern United States.
 Fragrant honey scented flowers.
 Blooms appear in spring after leaves emerge.
 A small shrub with bottle brush like spring flowers, attractive summer foliage, good fall color and upright habit.
 Fothergilla 'Mount Airy' is a good choice for smaller gardens, open woodland gardens and along creek or pond edges.
 Fothergilla is a best pick for attracting pollinators and butterflies.

 Ilex verticillata Winterberry Holly.
-'Winter Red' female form, 'Southern Gentlemen' male 4' - 5' Deciduous Shrub.
+Both male and female.
+Deciduous Shrub.
 Male and female plants required for pollination and berries.
 Plant one male to every three to five females.
 A deciduous holly with very showy, bright red berries which grow along the branches, Winterberry Holly is a classic Christmas holiday season plant.
 Foliage is a bright medium green and not shiny as other holly leaves can be, Flowers are non-showy but attractive to pollinators, and berries are loved by birds.
 Perfect in a landscape as a naturalized hedge.

 Itea virginica 'Merlot' and 'Henry's Garnet'.
 Native to eastern United States Deciduous Shrub.
 Early summer blooms of fragrant, drooping racemes of white flowers which attract pollinators and butterflies to a garden.
 Fall colors are dependable, in tones of yellow, maroon and orange.
 Itea virginica 'Merlot' and 'Henry's Garnet' are small shrubs which can work well in a perennial garden, in mass plantings, erosion control or landscaped border.